 The Chase Sapphire Reserve is Chase’s answer to the Amex Platinum.
 However, this card replaces flashy benefits with elevated points earning, making it better for customers that need a card that both offers some benefits and great points earning.

-On the benefits side, some of the card’s most notable include Priority Pass lounge access, a $300 annual travel credit that can be applied to any travel purchase, a $60 DoorDash statement credit, primary rental car insurance, and a Global Entry fee reimbursement.
+On the benefits side, some of the card’s most notable include Priority Pass lounge access, a $300 annual travel credit that can be applied to any travel purchase, primary rental car insurance, travel insurance, and a Global Entry fee reimbursement.

-Plus, the card recently added complimentary subscriptions to Lyft Pink and DoorDash DashPass for the card’s primary cardholder.
+Plus, the card recently added complimentary subscriptions to Lyft Pink (and with it Grubhub+ and Seamless+ membership) and DoorDash DashPass for the card’s primary cardholder.

-Both of these benefits provide discounts for their respective service, with Lyft Pink offering 15% off Lyft rides and DoorDash DashPass offering free delivery on orders of $12 or more.
+Both of these benefits provide discounts for their respective service, with Lyft Pink offering 15% off Lyft rides and both the GrubHub+/Seamless+ membership and DoorDash DashPass offering free delivery on orders of $12 or more.

 Points earning is where the card really shines, though.
-The card earns 3 Ultimate Rewards points per dollar spent on all travel and dining purchases — this includes things like fast food, cafes, Ubers, taxis, airfare, and much more.
+The card earns 10 Ultimate Rewards points per dollar on Chase Dining, hotels, and car rentals booked through the Ultimate Rewards travel portal.
+It also earns 5 points per dollar on airline travel booked through the travel portal.
+This is in addition to the 3 Ultimate Rewards points per dollar spent on all travel and dining purchases — this includes things like fast food, cafes, Ubers, taxis, airfare, and much more.
 These points can then be transferred to one of Chase’s many transfer partners to book award travel.

 Plus, the card now earns 10 points per dollar on Lyft purchases, meaning that you can earn some serious extra points on your rideshare rides.
 For example, a $75 Lyft ride to the airport would earn a whopping 750 Ultimate Rewards points!